RaiderKnight/RSProposer/README.md

 <li>You can play without the timer</li>
 <li>You can skip the timer for the next proposal/change of players.</li>
 <li>Configuration page</li>
+<li>You are informed when a new version of a RSProposer is available.</li>
 <li>...</li>
 </ul>
 <br>